 Not until a recent screenwriting session did I remember I had in fact written a Parks and Recreation episode (a “spec”, as it’s called, which serves as a writing sample) called “The Racist Law.”
-In a month that has included reading a book about racist laws, signing petitions about racist laws, and taking actions against racist laws, the kernel of my writing history stayed hidden away in my mind, unrevealed.
-I didn’t remember it all – it took me going through my old scripts and seeing it right in front of me, laid out on the title page, to remember it.
+In a month that has included reading a book about racist laws, signing petitions about racist laws, and taking actions against racist laws, that kernel of my writing history stayed hidden away in my mind, unrevealed.
+I didn’t remember it at all – it took me going through my old scripts and seeing it right in front of me, laid out on the title page, to recall.

 It’s just that the change is not always laid plain before us.
 One small choice begets another, one small change begets another.
 Without a frame of reference or a guide, we might miss the signposts and just keep on our merry way, changing all the while.

 In some respects, it’s become simpler to track our changes in direction with social media.
 We can see at what point we set out for something, and check back once it comes to pass.
 Matthew Cherry’s tweet about becoming an Oscar winner was a Babe Ruth moment, calling the shot as he prepared to hit it.
-Or, even more dear to me, my friend Kara’s tweet about writing musical theater, and how she marches steadily forward, project after project, changing and improving and honing the vision.
+Or, even dearer to me, my friend Kara’s tweet about writing musical theater, and how she marches steadily forward, project after project, changing and improving and honing the vision.
 We set out the change we’re looking for, we affirm it, and we become it.

 That’s why when we see people who remind us of our past selves, it’s easier to make the connection for ourselves.
 They hold up an image of us that, even if we have to squint to make it out, we recognize in time.
-Though it’s not always true, however, that we extend that same grace back to them, remarking about others, “Oh, how they’ve changed,” without fully knowing why they decided to bleach their hair, get an MBA, or come back to the job they’d been trying to leave for years.
+What’ss not always true, however, is that we extend that same grace back to them, remarking about others, “Oh, how they’ve changed,” without fully knowing why they decided to bleach their hair, get an MBA, or come back to the job they’d been trying to leave for years.

 So often though, I have missed that change happening even as I lived it.
 It’s why Jason’s comment stung in the way it did.
-That’s because I am, for better or worse, with myself, every day, and the change accumulates imperceptibly, like pressure in a volcano, resulting in a decision we feel coming – moving cities, ending relationships, pivoting careers, baking a ne wind of pie – even if externally all seems calm, unchanging.
+That’s because I am, for better or worse, with myself, every day, and the change accumulates imperceptibly, like pressure in a volcano, resulting in a decision we feel coming – moving cities, ending relationships, pivoting careers, baking a new kind of pie – even if externally all seems calm, unchanging.

 While it hurt then to think how my own changing might have ended our friendship, the friendship likely didn’t falter just because of my newfound penchant for musicals.
 Who’s in our orbit, and who we orbit around, changes.
-We’re all changing all the time, bleached hair and MBAs and all.
+We’re all changing all the time, bleached hair and MBAs, and all.